AR10Dev/tauri-solid-ts-tailwind-vite/README.md

 The first time you run this command, it will take several minutes for the Rust package manager to download and build all the required packages.
 Since they are cached, subsequent builds will be much faster, as only your code will need rebuilding.<br>

-If you make edits to the page in the webview should update automatically just like a browser will reload.<br>
-When you make edits to the Rust files, they will be rebuilt automatically and your app will restart.<br>
+If you make edits to the page in the webview, it should update automatically, just like a browser would reload.
+When you make edits to the Rust files, they will be rebuilt automatically, and your app will restart.<br>

 ### Build